hashicorp/consul/docs/persistence/README.md

 Snapshot and restore also exist as actions that a user may perform.
-There are [CLI] commands, [HTTP API] endpoints, and [RPC] endpoints that allow a user to capture an archive which contains a snapshot of the state, and restore that state to a running cluster.
+There are [CLI] commands, [HTTP API] endpoints, and [RPC] endpoints that allow a user to capture an archive, which contains a snapshot of the state, and restore that state to a running cluster.
 The [consul/snapshot] package provides some of the logic for creating and reading the snapshot archives for users.
 See [commands/snapshot] for a reference to these user facing operations.